danma23/suggestgrid-net/API.md

 Name | Type |Required| Description
 --- | --- | --- | ---
 id|string|true|The id of the metadata of a user or an item.
-### Post Bulk Users
+### Posts Users
 > `PostBulkUsers(List<Metadata<string, object>> users)`

-Post user metadata in bulk.
+Posts user metadata in bulk.
-This metadata can be used to filter or to be included in recommendations and similars methods.
+Note that this operation completely overrides metadata with the same ids, if they exist.